Top things to do in Pattaya, Thailand

 Noong Nooch Tropical Gardens, Pattaya

 Nong Nooch is one of the finest gardens of Thailand, and let me tell you there are many in Thailand otherwise.
 The garden covers a total area of 2.4 sq. km. and is subdivided into many sections by theme.
 The theme comes from many cultures around the world, imitating some famous masterpieces.
-You can guess a few from their names – 17th century French Gardens, the Stonehenge, European Renaissance gardens etc.
+You can guess a few from their names – 17th-century French Gardens, Stonehenge, European Renaissance gardens etc.

-Some of them are based on the types of plants displayed like bonsai, topiary, cactus, succulents and orchids that contains hundreds of species of plant samples.
+Some of them are based on the types of plants displayed like bonsai, topiary, cactus, succulents and orchids that contain hundreds of species of plant samples.
 The Thai cultural hall hosts many cultural activities like Muay Thai, Thai traditional dance and ancient drum performances (timings: 9.45, 10:30, 15:00, 15:45)

-Book Tickets Online: Nong Nooch Tropical Garden
+Book tickets to Nong Nooch Tropical Gardens

 6. Koh Phai